Trump offers aid to Venezuela following devastating earthquakes and orders government agencies to prepare to act

 Truth Social / Donald Trump

-Both were shallow—at 13 and 10 kilometers deep respectively—which significantly amplified their destructive power on nearby populations.
+Both were shallow—at 13 and 10 kilometers deep respectively—which significantly amplified their destructive power on the nearby populations.

 X / Delcy Rodríguez